-Vaccinations have largely limited or eradicated diseases which traditionally infected and killed many.
+Vaccinations have largely limited or eradicated diseases that traditionally infected and killed many.
 A vaccine is designed to immunize people and prevent the spread of illnesses.
 Even if diseases are not “present,” the bacteria and viruses that cause them still exist.

 This is becoming very clear with the reemergence of diseases that were thought to be gone.

-More than two dozen diseases that are “vaccine preventable” have been surging in recent years—even in the United States, which has almost universal access to vaccines.
+More than two dozen diseases that are “vaccine-preventable” have been surging in recent years—even in the United States, which has almost universal access to vaccines.
 The reason?
 Nonimmunization.

-Far too many Americans are admitted to hospitals each year for conditions which could have been prevented; many victims are children.
+Far too many Americans are admitted to hospitals each year for conditions that could have been prevented; many victims are children.
 In fact, in North Carolina in 2017, there was an outbreak of whooping cough (pertussis)—17 cases of this disease that was, before now, seen mostly in prairie days!

 Facts About Vaccines